Vazanity/bypierofracasso-woocommerce-emails/README.md

     ```
     This keeps logs in `wp-content/debug.log` without exposing errors to visitors.

+### Translations
+- All PHP and JavaScript strings share the `bypierofracasso-woocommerce-emails` text domain.
+- Translation files live in the bundled `languages/` directory (`Domain Path: /languages`).
+- Generate or refresh a POT via `wp i18n make-pot . languages/bypierofracasso-woocommerce-emails.pot --domain=bypierofracasso-woocommerce-emails`.

 ### JimSoft Migration
 The plugin replaces the legacy *JimSoft QR-Invoice* extension.
 If that plugin is active, a warning is shown; please deactivate JimSoft to avoid conflicts.

 ### Deployment
 WordPress 5.5+ supports replacing the plugin by uploading a ZIP with the same folder name.
-Increase the version (currently `1.2.6`) so WordPress detects the update.
+Increase the version (currently `1.2.6.4`) so WordPress detects the update.
 JimSoft can remain installed but must stay deactivated.

 The released ZIP now includes the `vendor/` directory, so no Composer installation is required on production systems.